qwe2820435o2/SceneGuide/Design/Evolution process of millions ip libraries design.md

 **Issue:** Still consumes a lot of memory after loading

-## Stage 3: Extract the IP database data to the redis
+## Stage 3: Extract the IP database data to the Redis
-> draw on the B+ tree structure to design the structure of level 1 index, level 2 index, and level 3 pointing to the final data
+> draw on the B+ tree structure to design the structure of the level 1 index, level 2 index, and level 3 points to the final data

-**Advantages:** No need to pay attention to the local Ip library file, only deal with the redis cache
+**Advantages:** No need to pay attention to the local Ip library file, only deal with the Redis cache

 **Issue:**

-Excessive concentration of hot data and high concurrency will lead to a high number of tcp links on a redis node
+Excessive concentration of hot data and high concurrency will lead to a high number of TCP links on a Redis node

 The phenomenon reflected in the client is an error: could not get a resource from the pool